Table of Contents

 The exemption maintains affordability of essential goods, making it available to all without financial strain.
 It promotes welfare and sustainability and denotes the government’s commitment to ensure that basic needs of people are met.

-We next take a look at the 5% tax slab that covers basic goods and services that are above the essential items.
+Next, let’s take a look at the 5% tax slab that covers basic goods and services that are above essential items.
 Items such as apparel under a certain value, packaged food items etc. fall under this bracket.
 In recent times, this category has been adjusted to include more items, reflecting changing consumer needs and market.
 This category is designed to balance affordability and revenue generation for the government.

 Category | Items with 5% GST |